 It is the task of the lead authority in the country receiving the application (the injured party’s member state) to forward the application to its counterpart in the country responsible for paying out compensation (where the crime took place).
 Consequently, a Swedish citizen who is subjected to a crime in another EU member state may apply for compensation from the Swedish Crime Victim Authority.

 The regulations comprise victims of premeditated crimes of violence.
 It is up to the members of the union themselves to determine the compensation levels.

-EU legislation regarding state compensation to crime victims on the official website of the European Union.
+Read more about EU legislation regarding state compensation to crime victims as well as other crime victim rights on the official website of the European Union.